jorgechen/git-good/README.md

-# Git Good: GitHub Usage Conventions
+# Good Practices with Git

 In an engineering team it's important for us to follow a basic set of standards.
 In order to maximize our productivity as developers in a team, it's important to use version control (Git) effectively with several good practices.

+These conventions are **not mandatory**, they are here for your reference so that your team can pick the habits that work for you.

-## Master List of Conventions
+## Summary of GitHub Conventions

 * Types of merge
     * Merge